 Antipersonnel landmines are explosive devices designed to injure or kill

 They are placed under, on or near the ground, where they lie hidden for years or even decades until a person or an animal sets them off.
 They cannot discriminate between the step of a child or a soldier.

 Landmines wound and kill wound indiscriminately, posing a severe risk to civilian populations, peacekeepers and aid workers—sometimes decades after a conflict has ended.

-The vast majority of landmine victims are civilians
+71% of landmine victims are civilians

 Year after year, Landmine Monitor reports that civilians account for 70 to 85 percent of casualties.
 Landmines are still killing and maiming ordinary people every day.
 This is not just during a conflict–most of the countries where casualties are reported are no longer at war.